Khariar: Transportation

-Khariar is a major transportation hub in Nuapada District as people from the three blocks, namely Boden, Sinapali and Khariar, depend on the mode of transportation available in Khariar.
+Khariar is a major transportation hub in Nuapada District as people from the three blocks, namely Boden, Sinapali and Khariar.
 Though Khariar is not connected by rail, it is well connected by roads.
 The major roads passing through Khariar are NH 353 (Khariar-Raipur), NH 59 (Khariar-Gopalpur), SH 16 (Khariar-Sambalpur), and SH 44 (Khariar-Bhawanipatna).
 The nearest rail head is Kantabanji, which is situated 35 km from Khariar.
-Another nearest railway station is Titlagarh (which is also the hottest place in India).
+Another nearby railway station is Titlagarh (which is also the hottest place in India).
 The nearest airport is Raipur Airport, situated 195 km from Khariar.